brockar/docker-media-server/readme.md

 ```
 >By default, Portainer generates and uses a self-signed SSL certificate to secure port 9443

 Portainer Server has now been installed.
-You can check to see whether the Portainer Server container has started by running `docker ps`:
+You can check to see whether the Portainer Server container has started by running `docker ps`.

 ### Logging In
 Now that the installation is complete, you can log into your Portainer Server instance by opening a web browser and going to: